 Sir Lancelot Charles Lee Brenton had no doubts about the value of the Apocrypha: “In more recent times it has been the unfortunate custom of English-speaking people to neglect or despise the Apocrypha; yet it forms a portion of the Bible of Christendom; it supplies the blank leaf between Nehemiah and the New Testament; and it comprises some of the literature of that period, which well illustrates the development and transition of Jewish religious thought generally.”

 Not all agree.
-William Tyndale in his Bible (1525 A.D.) placed the Apocrypha by themselves because they were “uninspired”.
-Coverdale did the same in his Bible ten years later, and also said that they were not to be reckoned to be of equal authority with the other books of the Bible.
+William Tyndale in his Bible of 1525 placed the Apocrypha by themselves because they were ‘uninspired’.
+Coverdale did the same in his Bible ten years later, and he also said that they were not to be reckoned to be of equal authority with the other books of the Bible.

 Sargent was more forthright in his arguments against the Apocrypha: “They are not, and have never been, in the Jewish canon.
 Josephus explicitly excluded them from his list.
 Philo (20 B.C.-50 A.D.) neither mentions or quotes them.
 They were never quoted or alluded to by Jesus Christ or any of the apostles.
 Jewish scholars meeting at the Council of Jabneh did not recognize them.
 Most Church Fathers in fact rejected them.
 None of the Apocrypha claim inspiration or divine authority.
 Many of the Apocryphal books contain historical, geographical, and chronological errors.
 Many of the Apocryphal books teach heresy, contrary to the Word of God.
 Their literary style is legendary and fantasy.
 Some stories are grotesque and demonic.
 They lack the power and distinctive elements of the Word of God.”
 We get the idea.

-It was not until 1546 at the council at Trent that a decree was issued which, for the first time in the Church’s history, fixed the canon as being the books of our present day Bible.
-The Apocrypha began to be omitted from the Authorized Version in 1629, and were excluded permanently by 1827.
+It was not until 1546 at the council at Trent that a decree was issued which, for the first time in the Church’s history, fixed the canon as being the books of our present-day Bible.
+The Apocrypha began to be omitted from the Authorized Version in 1629, and was excluded permanently by 1827.

 However, in considering the status and value of the Apocrypha, it is necessary to consider in a little more detail what kind of writings they are, and why they are excluded from the canon in many churches and Bibles.